 You can get a quote from Direct Line to find out how much your cover will cost.
-It offers up to £10m of cover and says 16% of its customers paid £55 or less between 1 May 2017 – 31 October 2017.
+It offers up to £10m of cover and says 10% of its customers paid £55 or less between 1 May 2017 – 31 October 2017.
 Its policies are underwritten by U K Insurance Limited.

 Public liability insurance definition

 Public liability insurance is not a legal requirement but will protect your business in the event a member of the public is injured or their property is damaged in your premises or as a result of your work in their home.
 Many companies or events may require you to have it before they will work with you.

 It’s available for all businesses including market stalls, shops and food trucks.
-Public liability is also worth considering if you’re self-employed or a freelancer, for example, a builder, photographer or mobile hairdresser.
+Public liability is also worth considering if you’re self-employed or a freelancer, for example, a tradesman, photographer or mobile hairdresser.

 However, it does not cover injuries or claims relating to yourself or your employees.
 You’ll need employers’ liability for that.